 Your gift to the Foundation can have significant tax advantages.
 Click here to find out more!

 El Dorado Savings Bank has recently donated $1,000 to the Calaveras Community Foundation (CCF).
-The contribution is the continuation of a beneficial partnership between El Dorado Savings and the Foundation.
-This 2013 contribution will support a wide range of non-profit organizations and worthy causes in the Calaveras Community.
-Ms. Dougherty and the San Andreas El Dorado Savings Branch office maintain a focused commitment to support the local community in Calaveras County.
+This is the continuation of a beneficial partnership between El Dorado Savings and the Foundation.
+A wide range of non-profit organizations and worthy causes in the Calaveras Community will be supported by this donation.
+The San Andreas El Dorado Savings Branch office maintains a focused commitment to support the local community in our county.

 (See full press release under News and Events.)

-Established in 2010 by Paul and Darlene DeBaldo, the Career and Technical Training Scholarship Fund helps to support alternative forms of high education, including two-year junior college and trade school.
-(See full press release under News and Events).
+The Career and Technical Training Scholarship Fund helps to support alternative forms of higher education, including two-year community college and trade school certificates.
+In 2017, six students each received $1500.00 scholarships.
+C&TT scholarships were awarded graduates of Calaveras High School, Bret Harte High School and Mountain Oaks Charter School.
+(See full press release under News & Events)

-Diana Scaparro-Cammisa, Umpqua Bank San Andreas Store Manager, states: “Community is at the heart of all we do at Umpqua Bank and we are proud to make a contribution to CCF.
+Christy Maynard, Umpqua Bank Angels Camp Store Manager and Board member of CCF along with Diana Scaparro-Cammisa, Umpqua Bank San Andreas Store Manager, state: “Community is at the heart of all we do at Umpqua Bank and we are proud to make a contribution to CCF.
 We know this will promote wellness and stability in our Calaveras County communities, specifically in regards to youth development, education and the arts.”
-Umpqua has additional branches in Angels Camp, Copperopolis, and Valley Springs.
-Christy Maynard, Umpqua Bank Commercial Relationship Manager sits on the Calaveras Community Foundation Board of Directors.
+Umpqua has additional branches in Copperopolis, and Valley Springs.
 (See full press release under News and Events).